 To tell you about Fabric, we need to talk about analytics, and to talk about that, we need to talk about reporting.
 Which takes us back to the beginning.

-Excel feels like it has been around for ever.
-Infinitely flexible, extremely powerful.
+Excel feels like it has been around forever.
+Infinitely flexible, and extremely powerful.
 We can use Excel to analyse data, to summarise it, to format and present it.
 VLOOKUPS, SUMIFS, SUMPRODUCTS, VBA macros.
 In the right hands, anything is possible.
 In the wrong hands (or the well-meaning but uninformed hands), it’s dangerous.

 All that flexibility means that any user can edit any formula in any cell.
 Reports that started life as single-tab spreadsheets grow and morph into 30-tab behemoths.
-Spaghetti-functions, chains of interdependent formulas and calculations which underpin the monthly management reporting, the weekly sales and intake reports, the daily dispatches, picks and putaways reports.
+Spaghetti functions, chains of interdependent formulas and calculations which underpin the monthly management reporting, the weekly sales and intake reports, and the daily dispatches, picks and putaway reports.

 These files underpin the decision-making of many businesses, which depend on them.
 Every business manager craves the ability to automate these processes, to govern the logic built into them, to prevent siloes and differing versions of the truth, and to evolve from this traditional reporting to trustworthy, automated truly actionable analytics.
 Sound familiar?